NiklasJonsson/advent-of-code/README.md

-Advent of code in Rust!
+# Advent of code in Rust